-Learn more about what you need to know to register for the 2015 Boston Marathon
+Learn more about registration for the 2016 Boston Marathon

 |When and how can I register?|

 Registration for the 2016 Boston Marathon will open on Monday, September 14 at 10:00 a.m.
 ET, and will occur on a “rolling admission” schedule, beginning with the fastest qualifiers.
 The field size has been set at 30,000 entrants, and runners will be seeded based on qualifying time.

 The date you are allowed to register will correspond with the amount of time by which you’ve beat your qualifying standard.

 - Monday, September 14 at 10:00 a.m.
 ET: registration opens to runners who have met their standard by 20 minutes, 00 seconds or more.

 - Wednesday, September 16 at 10:00 a.m ET: if space remains, registration opens for runners who have met their standard by 10 minutes 00 seconds or more.

 - Friday, September 18 at 10:00 a.m.
 ET: if space remains, registration opens to those who have met their standard by 5 minutes, 00 seconds or more.